igbanam/igravity.github.io/README.md

 ## Build Process

 This site is built with [Jekyll][2].
 Originally hosted on [Github Pages][3], at the time of writing up this README, I am in the process of moving the site to [Netlify][4].
 Nothing fancy.
-Just a static site generator.
+Just a static site generator

   [1]: https://twitter.com/yaasky
   [2]: https://jekyllrb.com/